GINsim/GINsim.github.io/docs/models/2010-mammal-th-differentiation/index.md

 compelling case study.

 This model accounts for the regulatory network and signalling pathways controlling Th cell differentiation.
 As most available data are qualitative, it is relied on a logical formalism to perform extensive dynamical analyses.
-To cope with the size and complexity of the resulting network, it is used an original model reduction approach {{<cite "models/75" >}}, together with a stable state identification algorithm {{<cite "models/58" >}}.
+To cope with the size and complexity of the resulting network, it is used an original model reduction approach [@Naldi2011], together with a stable state identification algorithm [@Naldi2007].
 To assess the effects of heterogeneous environments on Th cell differentiation, it is performed a systematic series of simulations, considering various prototypic environments.

 Consequently, it is identified stable states corresponding to canonical Th1,